tejalk511/ML-based-TBM-diagnosis/README.md

 ## Introduction

-Meningitis is a severe condition that demands prompt diagnosis.
-However, specialized diagnostic tools and expertise are often unavailable in resource-limited or rural settings.
-This project addresses this challenge by offering a cost-effective diagnostic tool powered by machine learning and an intuitive web interface.
+Diagnosing Tuberculous Meningitis (TBM) and Pyogenic Meningitis (PM) is challenging, especially in resource-limited areas lacking advanced diagnostic tools.
+This project addresses this challenge by offering a cost-effective diagnostic tool powered by Machine learning and an intuitive web interface to facilitate early and accurate diagnosis of TBM and PM in rural settings.

-## ❓ Problem Statement

-- **Access Limitations**: Specialized diagnostic tests are often out of reach in resource-constrained settings.

-- **Critical Early Detection**: Timely diagnosis is essential for effective treatment but is often delayed.

-- **Resource Deficiency**: Limited availability of advanced diagnostic tools impacts patient care.

-## 💡 Solution Overview

-- **Data Input**: Enter CSF profile features through the web interface.
-- **Model Analysis**: Machine learning models process the data to generate diagnostic outputs.

-- **Results Presentation**: Results are displayed with graphical and textual summaries, highlighting the severity of the condition.

-📊 **Clinical Decision Support System (CDSS)**

-- 🌐 **Interactive Web Interface**: Easy-to-use Gradio interface designed for minimal training.
-- 🧬 **Machine Learning Model**: Provides reliable diagnoses based on CSF data.
-- 📊 **Graphical and Textual Output**: Clear visual and textual explanations of diagnostic results.

-- 📝 **Input**:
-7 CSF Laboratory Features: Essential data points for accurate meningitis diagnosis.

-- 📈 **Output**:
-Graphical Representation: Visual severity representation using Matplotlib.
-Textual Summary: Clear indications of severity levels (e.g., Mild, Severe, Highly Severe).

 ## 🛠️ Technical Details